 Are pre-existing conditions covered?

-Like all pet insurance providers, we don’t cover pre-existing conditions to keep premiums lower.
-If a pre-existing condition is curable and 180 days have passed since its cure and last treatment it may become eligible for coverage.
+Like all pet insurance providers, we don’t cover conditions that exist before coverage beging.
+New incidents of a pre-existing condition may be covered if 180 days have passed since it was cured and last treated.

-Ongoing conditions are illnesses or injuries that need care across multiple plan periods.
+Chronic conditions are conditions that need care across multiple plan periods.
 Examples can include allergies, asthma, diabetes, osteoarthritis, cancer, or a broken bone that needs treatment from one plan period into the next.

 What does congenital/hereditary mean?

 A congenital condition is one that is considered a birth defect, or a defect in